Regina 7.4 Calculation Engine

 Detailed Description

-Describes the cellular decomposition of the sphere that is induced by a given planar 4-valent graph.
+Describes the cellular decomposition of a closed orientable surface induced by a 4-valent graph embedded within it.

-The graph is represented by an object of type ModelLinkGraph, which also encodes a specific planar embedding of the graph.
-The nodes and arcs of this graph then form the vertices and edges of a cellular decomposition; the main purpose of this class is to deduce and describe the resulting 2-cells.
+The graph is represented by an object of type ModelLinkGraph, which encodes a local embedding of the graph within the surface (i.e., a cyclic ordering of arcs around each graph node).
+The nodes and arcs of this graph form the vertices and edges of the cellular decomposition, and the 2-cells are topological discs whose boundaries follow these nodes and arcs according to their local embeddings.
+The main purpose of this class is to deduce and describe those 2-cells.

 Cellular decompositions do not support value semantics: they cannot be copied, swapped, or manually constructed.
 Instead they are computed properties of model graphs, and are only accessible via const reference through the member function ModelLinkGraph::cells().